vkbo/novelWriter/docs/source/int_introduction.rst

    formatting text.
 Formatting is therefore limited to a small set of formatting tags for simple things like text emphasis and paragraph alignment.
-When you really want to focus on just writing, you can switch the editor into :guilabel:`Focus Mode` where only the text editor panel itself is vissible, and the project structure view is hidden away.
+When you really want to focus on just writing, you can switch the editor into :guilabel:`Focus Mode` where only the text editor panel itself is visible, and the project structure view is hidden away.

 **Keep an eye on your notes**
    The main window can optionally show a document viewer to the right of the editor.
-This view panel is intended for displaying another scene document, you character notes, plot notes, or any other document you may need to reference while writing.
+This view panel is intended for displaying another scene document, your character notes, plot notes, or any other document you may need to reference while writing.
 It is not intended as a preview panel for the document you're editing, but if you wish, you can also use it for this purpose.